domenicbhutchins/domenichutchins.github.io/README.md

 2023 “Perpetual Crossings: Terry Jennings, A Lost Link”

-2021 “‘…one would sink in a sea of Rauschen’”: IN MEMORIAM.
+2021 “‘…<i>one would sink in a sea of Rauschen</i>’”: IN MEMORIAM.
 Peter Rehberg & the New Internationale”

 2021 “New York – But in Chicago: On John Cage, Morton Feldman & Merce Cunningham’s Postmodern Afterlives”

 2020 “Intergenerational Rapport Across Art: Cage, Cunningham & Co.”

-2019 Please Note Our Failure: Two Generations of American Experimental Music
+2019 <i>Please Note Our Failure: Two Generations of American Experimental Music</i>

 2019 “David Grubbs: ‘My instinct is that in some ways…’”: Interview, September 2019”